mjerrar/duo_vio/README.md

 ```
 For the visualization, youalso need PyQtGraph.
 Download the .deb file from the [website](http://pyqtgraph.org/) and double click it to install.

-The VIO with the DUO camera depends on two packages: The this package for the state estimation and the [`duo3d_ros`](https://gitlab.inf.ethz.ch/naegelit/DUO3d_ROS) package for the ROS driver of the camera.
+The VIO with the DUO camera depends on two packages: This package for the state estimation and the [`duo3d_ros`](https://gitlab.inf.ethz.ch/naegelit/DUO3d_ROS) package for the ROS driver of the camera.
 Clone both git repositories into your `catkin_ws/src` directory.
 Also place the DUO SKD in `catkin_ws/src`.

 You are now ready to compile the packages with
 ```bash